Software101DotNet/PrimeFactor/readme.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have any additions or improvements that would make this project better, please fork the repository and create a pull request.
 You can also simply open an issue with the tag "enhancement".
+Thanks.

 1. Fork the Project